smartdevicelink/sdl_evolution/proposals/0206-remote_atf_testing.md

 ## Proposed solution

 It is proposed to create Remote ATF Adapter as a separate application.
-This application will be executed on the same hardware with SDL and will provide API for communication with SDL and will control the SDL life cycle.
+This application will be executed on the same hardware with SDL and will provide an API for communication with SDL and will control the SDL life cycle.

 ### Remote ATF Adapter

 ATF will use the Remote ATF Adapter as a relay for sending data to SDL via the HMI connection.
-Remote ATF Adapter may utilise any local transport that is used for connection between SDL and HMI on specific OEM hardware, but it will provide TCP for ATF and Open Source ATF will be used.
+Remote ATF Adapter may utilize any local transport that is used for connection between SDL and HMI on specific OEM hardware, but it will provide TCP for ATF and Open Source ATF will be used.

 ![Remote ATF Adapter](/assets/proposals/nnnn-hmi-relay/ATFRemoteAdapter.png)